AWikia/Level/README.md

     - Boy and Girl symbols
   - Geometric Shapes Extended (Many are supported)
   - Supplemental Arrows C (Mostly supported, excluding arrow parts and shadowed arrows)
-  - Supplement Symbols and Pictographs (A few are supported, including Typikon Symbols)
+  - Supplement Symbols and Pictographs (A few are supported, including all non-emoji Symbols)
   - Chess Symbols (Mostly supported, exlucding symbols representing game pieces for Xiangqui)
   - Extended Symbols and Pictographs A (A few are supported)
   - Symbols for Legacy Computing
   - Unified CJK Ideographs Extension B (Extremely Limited support, 11 supported currently)
-  - Tags (Supports 37 glyphs related to subdivision flag creation)
+  - Tags
   - Composite Glyphs (See [here](#private-use-area-e000---f8ff) for character support; split between ZWJ and Country Flag glyphs)
   - Component Glyphs (See [here](#component-glyphs-f0000---f0fff) for character support)
   - Supplementary Letter Styles Glyphs (See [here](#supplementary-letter-style-glyphs-f1000---f1fff) for character support)
   - Emoji Skin Tones Glyphs (See [here](#emoji-skin-tones-f2000---f6fff) for character support)
-- 2163 different COLR glyphs (Of which 793 are Unicode, 185 are ZWJ, 30 are Country Flags, 207 are Component, 23 are SLS and 925 are Skin Tone Emoji) , which consist of:
+- 2485 different COLR glyphs (Of which 949 are Unicode, 199 are ZWJ, 30 are Country Flags, 234 are Component, 23 are SLS and 1050 are Skin Tone Emoji) , which consist of:
   - Basic Latin (Supports the following):
     - Asterisk
     - Number Sign